plexguide/Hunter-for-Sonarr/README.md

 - **Color-coded Log Entries**: Different log levels are displayed in different colors
 - **Auto-scrolling**: Automatically scrolls to the latest log entries
 - **Connection Status**: Shows whether the connection to the log stream is active
-- **Settings Management**: Configure Huntarr directly from the web interface
+- **Settings Management**: Configure Refresharr directly from the web interface
 - **Persistent Configuration**: All settings are saved to disk and persist across container restarts

 ### How to Access